 In 2006, researchers at UNC-Chapel Hill identified chemicals known as furanocoumarins as the substance in grapefruit juice that might be tying up those enzymes, which means there's a potential for furanocoumarin-free grapefruit juice in the future [source: University of North Carolina School of Medicine].
 Until then, check the warning label on all of your prescription drugs carefully; grapefruit juice can have negative interactions with about 50 medications [source: University of Rochester Medical Center].
 This is also the perfect time to find a new favorite juice, as grapefruit juice is the only fruit juice that reacts negatively with medications.

-For more information on popular prescription drugs, see the links on the next page.
+For more information on popular prescription drugs, see the links below.